 Read about your employer's duty of care - remember they have a duty of care for your health and safety.

 Our Counselling service can help you manage your workplace difficulties.
-As a member, you can make an appointment online.
+Please contact us to make an appointment.

 Read our sickness advice to understand what you and your employer should do if you are off sick.

 More information about membership fees including monthly and annual costs.